CDC to loosen coronavirus mask guidelines as soon as Friday

 The change comes weeks after numerous states, including those led by Democratic governors, announced plans to lift mandates as omicron cases drop sharply.
 But states have long been pressing the agency for better guidelines to inform their decisions to ease restrictions, the officials said.

 The CDC could announce the new guidelines as soon as Friday, according to the Associated Press.
-A CDC spokeswoman declined to say when CDC would announce its updated guidance.
+A CDC spokeswoman declined to say when the CDC would announce its updated guidance.

-Under existing CDC guidelines, more than 96 percent of counties are still considered substantial or high transmission for coronavirus, meaning the agency recommends masking in most indoor settings.
+Under existing CDC guidelines, more than 96 percent of counties are still considered substantial or high transmission for the coronavirus, meaning the agency recommends masking in most indoor settings.

 The new CDC guidelines will look not only at case counts, but at severity of disease, by factoring in hospitalizations and hospital capacity, two of the officials said — a change that state health officials have welcomed.